Nordqvist wins Women’s British Open for 3rd major title - NewsBreak

 Her shot flew out almost sideways and nearly went out of bounds.
 She needed to hole her chip from the rough, but it came short.

-Nordqvist’s birdie putt settled just a couple of inches from the cup, guaranteeing her a third major title 12 years after her first and a check of $870,000 from the $5.8 million purse, the largest in women’s golf.
+Nordqvist’s birdie putt settled just a couple of inches from the cup, guaranteeing her a third major title 12 years after her first and a check of $870,000 — the biggest first prize in women’s golf.

 Annika Sorenstam and Laura Davies are the only other European women to have won three or more majors.